kaisadilla/judith/.info/spec.md

 * `Void`: Used to represent the absence of a type where a type has to be referenced.
 For example, the signature of a function that doesn't return any value needs `Void` to indicate its return type: `(Int, Int) => Void`.
 * `Any`: Denotes the type of a value whose type is not known.
 A value of type `Any` does not allow any operation on it, other than operations that are always available regarding of type (such as testing its type with `is`, or the `str()` method). `Any` can be used normally as the type of a local.
 * `Never`: Denotes a type that cannot exist.
 This type can appear when narrowing down a type until no type is left.
-For example, after exhausting all possible types of a union type, in the next test the value will be of type `Never`, as it can never reach that test. `Never` cannot be used as the type of a value.
+For example, after exhausting all possible types of a sum type, in the next test the value will be of type `Never`, as it can never reach that test. `Never` cannot be used as the type of a value.
 * `Auto`: Denotes a type that is inferred from context in places where a type cannot be omitted.
 This is used for a few syntactic features where the decision to infer type is opt-in rather than opt-out (notably return types in functions).
 * `Null`: A type whose only possible value is `null`.
 * `<error-type>`: This type appears when something that is not a type is used as a type.
 In general, developers will see this type when trying to reference types that don't exist.